RebeccaA79/Election_Analysis/README.md

 - The winner of the election was Diana DeGette, who received 73.8% of the vote and 272,892 number of votes.

 ### Election-Audit Summary
-The python script that was used to run the above analysis is very flexible and can be tailored to analyze election data in different layouts and levels.
+The python script that was used to run the above analysis is very flexible and can be tailored to analyze future elections.
+In addition to the summary and statistics that were provided above, the script can be modified to view data in different formats and levels.
+As an example, if there was additional information available on the voting population, such as demographics (i.e. male/female), this could be captured withing the python script and summarized within the final election results, thus providing a more robust analysis of the election.